 Many players under Paul’s tutelage have gone on to tremendous success on the professional level.
 Five players tutored by Paul have ascended to the Top 500 of the Association of Tennis Professionals (ATP) singles rankings.
 Don Johnson, captain of the 1990 ACC championship team and a former UNC assistant coach under Paul, won the 2001 Wimbledon doubles championship and is the former No. 1-ranked doubles player in the world.
 Paul’s former players have reached the semifinals of every Grad Slam event, won 25 ATP events and over 35 Challengers.

-The Tar Heels have been at their best over the 11 seasons.
-During that time span, UNC has hosted NCAA Tournament first and second rounds six times, finished the season ranked in the Top 20 nationally eight times and advanced to the NCAA Round of 16 three times and to the NCAA quarterfinals in 2014.
-During those 11 seasons, Carolina has finished in the Top 4 of the ACC regular season standings all but three times.
-Carolina is 214-84 over the past 11 years, a winning percentage of .718.
-Carolina is 79-35 in ACC regular season matches since the 2003-04 season, a winning rate of .693.
+The Tar Heels have been at their best over the past 12 seasons.
+During that time span, UNC has hosted NCAA Tournament first and second rounds seven times, finished the season ranked in the Top 20 nationally nine times and advanced to the NCAA Round of 16 four times and to the NCAA quarterfinals in each of the past two years.

 Individually, Paul has guided a host of Tar Heel players to conference, regional and national accolades.
-UNC players have earned All-ACC accolades 58 times since his first season as an assistant coach in 1989-90.
-Over the last 11 years, UNC players have earned first-team All-America honors 11 times, the most recent being Brayden Schnur in 2014.
+UNC players have earned All-ACC accolades 62 times since his first season as an assistant coach in 1989-90.
+Over the last 12 years, UNC players have earned first-team All-America honors 12 times, the most recent being Brayden Schnur in 2014 and again in 2015.

 From 2008-10, Carolina was one of only two schools in the country to have a doubles team earn All-America accolades three consecutive years.
 UNC had back-to-back NCAA Tournament semifinalists in doubles with Taylor Fogleman and Clay Donato going that far in 2009 and Donato teaming up with Stefan Hardy in 2010.
 In 2006, Raian Luchici and Brad Pomeroy ascended to the No. 1 doubles ranking for the first time in school history.